CBD products linked to novel food applications

 All CBD products must comply with other legislative requirements and should not be:

 regarded as controlled substances

 The list contains CBD food products which are linked to a credible application for authorisation going through the novel foods process.

 While the decision on enforcement on non-compliant novel foods remains with enforcement authorities, we have recommended to local authorities that any products which do not appear on the list or are marked as ‘Removed’ should be withdrawn from the market, as the related novel food application has been deemed unsuitable for progressing to authorisation.

 Information included in this list has been provided by applicants.
 While we have verified the supplied evidence that these products were on sale before 13 February 2020, the FSA cannot be held responsible for errors or omissions from this list.

 It is important to note that validation is not the same as authorisation.
 There is no guarantee that a validated application will be authorised.

-Novel CBD food products are subject to food laws.
-If there are any concerns on safety of the products, they can be removed from the list at any time and appropriate enforcement action taken.
+CBD food products are subject to food laws.
+If there are any safety concerns related to CBD products, local authorities can take appropriate enforcement action.

 If you have any questions about the list of CBD products, contact us at firstname.lastname@example.org.